How To Write A Short Story

-One of the most beautiful and frustrating aspects of deciding to write short stories is the freedom it brings to the writing process.
+One of the most beautiful and frustrating aspects of deciding to write short stories is the freedom it brings to the process.

 It is almost impossible to define just one way to write a short story.

 There are just so many types of short stories, ranging from intense pieces of character development to expansive short stories that create new worlds, that pinpointing just one type of story is impossible.

 However, for new writers looking to flex their short story writing muscles for the first time, they must have some kind of understandable structure on which to build their first stories.

 So, below is ONE place you can begin to write your short story.

 Think of this as a jump-off point, a starting point from which you can build.

 This technique employs four simple short fiction writing tools:

 - Have an idea for a short story.